nabil-mahmoor/outlook-timetable-extractor/README.md

 3. Downloads the PDF attachment
 4. Scans each page for keywords unique to your batch and degree
 5. Renders that page as a dated PNG image
+6. Opens it automatically on your PC
-6. Deletes the temporary PDF
+7. Deletes the temporary PDF
+8. *(Optional)* Sends the image to your phone via Telegram

 ---